ibm-wsc/aiops-z/docs/labs/cp4aiops-lab.md

     ![ocp-postgresql2](ocp-postgresql2.png)

     Your NodeJS pod will shortly become unready as it is no longer able to find the correct Postgresql database.
+If at first it is still available, you likely need to wait a few more seconds.

 3.  **Try to access the frontend application with the small hyperlink button (1) on the NodeJS icon.**